Transferring Deezer and Spotify playlists: a complete guide (and vice versa)

 • It's very seamless: you stay in Spotify.

-• Ideal if your goal is to migrate quickly without comparing tools.
+• Perfect if your goal is to migrate quickly without comparing tools.

 Option B — TuneMyMusic (fast, web-based, effective)

-TuneMyMusic allows you to connect Deezer and Spotify and then start the transfer in just a few steps (select playlists, then create them on Spotify).
+TuneMyMusic lets you connect Deezer and Spotify and then start the transfer in just a few steps (selecting playlists, then creating them on the Spotify side).

 When to choose this option